 Essential Concepts:

-Third, randomization is used to minimize bias and ensure that the experimental groups are as similar as possible at the start of the experiment.
+Third, randomization is used to minimize bias and confirm that the experimental groups are as similar as possible at the start of the experiment.
 By randomly assigning subjects or experimental units to different groups, researchers can reduce the likelihood that any differences between the groups are due to pre-existing factors rather than the independent variable.

 Trends and Latest Developments